 Arrive 90 minutes before guests to set up stations, arrange seating, and test any audio or visual elements.
 A rushed setup creates a rushed game, so give yourself cushion time.

-Conduct a brief 15-minute opening where you explain the mechanics, distribute character sheets, and answer questions.
+Stat: Ideally, brief players in 10–15 minutes, then let the mystery unfold with minimal intervention (Source: "Best Murder Mystery Dinner Party Games 2026: Complete Reviews & Host Guide", 2026).
 During gameplay, use a visible timer and give 5-minute and 2-minute warnings before round transitions—players perform better with clear time boundaries.

 Watch for disengaged or confused participants.
 Offer clarification or adjust roles on the fly if someone struggles with their character.
 When the solution round arrives, guide accusations, reveal the culprit, and celebrate everyone's participation regardless of who "solved" the mystery.

-Key Fact: Groups with detailed pre-game preparation experience fewer rule clarifications and timing issues during the actual event.
+Thorough pre-game preparation helps reduce rule clarifications and timing issues during the actual event—the upfront investment pays off in smoother gameplay.

 For comprehensive hosting guidance, refer to our detailed planning checklist and 7 tips for hosting the perfect murder mystery party at home.